xVolkov/chatgpt-education-platform/README.md

-# SmartLearnAI - ChatGPT Assistants Powered Educational Platform #
+# EduGPT-Assist: AI-Powered Educational Platform
-SmartLearnAI is an innovative educational platform enhanced with ChatGPT Assistants, designed to revolutionize learning experiences.
+EduGPT is an innovative educational platform enhanced with ChatGPT Assistants, designed to revolutionize learning experiences.
 At its core, a Python Flask backend manages the MongoDB database, handling all educational platform operations, while a separate JavaScript backend interacts with the OpenAI API to manage the ChatGPT Assistants.

 ## How to Run the Application Locally ##
 To set up and run SmartLearnAI on your local machine, follow these steps: